John Pruett, Jr., MD, PhD

 Role: (fcMRI Imaging Processing Core) Sub-Contract PI

 The Drs.
-John R. (Sr.) and Patricia O. Pruett Fund for research in Theory of Mind and for undergraduate training
+John R. (Sr.) and Patricia O. Pruett Fund for research in social cognition and for undergraduate training

 The Azrieli Neurodevelopmental Research Program/ Brain Canada Multi-Investigator Research Initiative (A. Evans, PI) 4/1/14-3/31/19 "Structural and Functional Networks in Autism Spectrum Disorder and Fragile X Syndrome"